tlslink/anylink-client/README.md

 ```

 The `.run` package is supposed to support other Linux distributions like RedHat, but you should check the `install.sh` file and install some dependencies.

+## UnInstall

+Enter the installation directory and execute the uninstall program.

 ## Help